-Easter was originally a pagan celebration of Spring and was named after the Anglo-Saxon goddess of spring, Eostre.
-Later it was adopted by the Christians to mark the crucifixion and rebirth of Jesus.
+Easter was originally a pagan celebration and was named after the Anglo-Saxon goddess of spring, Eostre.
+Later, it was adopted by the Christians to mark the crucifixion and rebirth of Jesus.

-The holiday’s mixed origins have resulted in some interesting traditions around Easter.
-Brits gobble down chocolate shaped like eggs and bunnies and play silly games with their families and friends.
+The holiday’s mixed origins have resulted in some interesting traditions in the UK, including Brits gobbling chocolate shaped like eggs.

-From the early 1800s, artificial eggs were made as gifts for Easter throughout Europe.
-Solid chocolate eggs also became fashionable in France and Germany around this time.
-However, the first hollow Easter eggs that most closely resemble what we enjoy today were invented and made in Bristol, by chocolatier J.S Fry & Son, in 1873.
+The first hollow Easter eggs that most closely resembles what we enjoy today was invented and made in Bristol, by chocolatier J.S Fry & Son, in 1873.

-The company eventually merged with Cadbury’s, who launched their first Easter egg in 1875 and went onto design the iconic Cadbury’s Cream Egg.
+The company eventually merged with Cadbury’s, who launched their first Easter egg in 1875 and went on to design the iconic Cadbury’s Creme Egg.

 Playing silly games such as the egg and spoon race is something Brits love to do and the aim of the game is to run a race while balancing a hard-boiled egg on a spoon.
 The first person to finish the race, without dropping the egg, is the winner.

 Other traditions include the obligatory Easter Egg Hunt whereby someone hides chocolate eggs around the house, flat or garden and contestants race around to find as many as possible.
 Be warned Brits can get very competitive!

 You will also notice a bun in the shops called a hot cross bun, which is eaten to celebrate Easter.
 These small, lightly sweetened, bread-like buns contain raisins or currants and toasted and eaten with butter smothered on them.